emqx/cloud-docs/en_US/data_integration/mqtt.md

 During bridging, EMQX Platform establishes an MQTT connection with the target service as a client, achieving bidirectional message transmission through the publish-subscribe model:

-- Outgoing Messages: Publishes messages from local topics to specified topics on the remote MQTT service.
+- Outgoing messages: Publishes messages from local topics to specified topics on the remote MQTT service.
+- Incoming messages: Subscribes to the topics of the remote MQTT service and forwards their messages to the current deployment.

 EMQX Platform supports configuring multiple bridging rules on the same connection, each with different topic mappings and message transformation rules, implementing a function similar to message routing.
 During bridging, you can also process messages through the Rule Engine to filter, enrich, and transform messages before forwarding.